-- Establish and communicate the following information to parents: - Why the trip is planned - o When the trip will take place date, time of departure and estimated return - Where the trip is to, including venues - Where the meeting points will be - Staffing arrangements - Name and contact details of the appointed Team Manager - Kit and equipment requirements - Details of cost and suggested spending money - Name and contact number of the Club Home Contact - Be in possession of a written copy of relevant emergency contact details and any medical information for the children taking part: - Determine appropriate staffing and staff training arrangements - A Head Coach and Team Manager should be appointed - The Head Coach and Assistant Coaches (if available) will take responsibility for training and game management - o The Team Manager will undertake the role of Child Wellbeing and Protection Officer - The Team Manager (and any other staff) will be responsible for any other necessary support roles such as chaperones - Ensure there is a Club Home Contact.
+- Establish and communicate the following information to parents: - o Why the trip is planned - o When the trip will take place date, time of departure and estimated return - o Where the trip is to, including venues - o Where the meeting points will be - o Staffing arrangements - o Name and contact details of the appointed Team Manager - o Kit and equipment requirements - o Details of cost and suggested spending money - o Name and contact number of the Club Home Contact - Be in possession of a written copy of relevant emergency contact details and any medical information for the children taking part: - o Determine appropriate staffing and staff training arrangements - o A Head Coach and Team Manager should be appointed - o The Head Coach and Assistant Coaches (if available) will take responsibility for training and game management - o The Team Manager will undertake the role of Child Wellbeing and Protection Officer - o The Team Manager (and any other staff) will be responsible for any other necessary support roles such as chaperones - Ensure there is a Club Home Contact.
 A Club member who is not travelling away, who will act as a contact point in an emergency.
-The Home Contact should have the following information: - Names of players and staff on the trip - o Emergency contact names and phone numbers for each of the above - Details of any medical needs - Contact numbers for staff on the trip - Detailed trip planning includes the need to: - o Identify suitable venues and facilities for both the cricket and accommodation - Where possible visit the tour facilities, venues and accommodation - Undertake risk assessments - Where a prior visit is not possible, risk assessments should be sought from the facilities management of the locations being visited - Analyse insurance cover required - When planning a trip, it is important to allow sufficient time for all the requirements to be completed.
+The Home Contact should have the following information: - o Names of players and staff on the trip - o Emergency contact names and phone numbers for each of the above - o Details of any medical needs - o Contact numbers for staff on the trip - Detailed trip planning includes the need to: - o Identify suitable venues and facilities for both the cricket and accommodation - o Where possible visit the tour facilities, venues and accommodation - o Undertake risk assessments - o Where a prior visit is not possible, risk assessments should be sought from the facilities management of the locations being visited - o Analyse insurance cover required - When planning a trip, it is important to allow sufficient time for all the requirements to be completed.